 Paul Baloff and David White both asked Marzuki to Join Legendary Bay Area Thrash Bands Piranha and Heathen around the same time.
 As tough of a decision as it was, Marzuki declined to focus an Original Project with Guitarist/Amp Guru Todd Langner, Vocalist Gene Jun (Acid Rain/Idiot Flesh,) Drummer Wes Anderson (Idiot Flesh, Blind Illusion, Les Claypool,) and Bassist Lars Von Lowen (Mudslinger/Guy Mann-Dude.)

-Marzuki has performed and or recorded with members of Santana, Sly And The Family Stone, Graham Central Station, The James Brown Band, The Gap Band, The Wailers, John Lee Hooker, and Con Funkshun among others.
+Marzuki has also performed and or recorded with members of Santana, Sly And The Family Stone, Graham Central Station, The James Brown Band, The Gap Band, The Wailers, John Lee Hooker, and Con Funkshun among others.
 Marzuki is also a multi- instrumentalist /songwriter/recording engineer/producer who has contributed to many projects as well as helped to develop Artists to their fullest potential.